blarson1105/sigma-wiki/Specification.md

 Creator of the rule.

-## Reference (optional)
+## References (optional)

-A reference to the source that the rule was derived from.
-This could be a blog article, technical paper, presentation or even a tweet.
+References to the source that the rule was derived from.
+These could be blog articles, technical papers, presentations or even tweets.

 ## Log Source